Microsoft/go/eng/doc/DeveloperGuide.md

 The newly built Go toolchain will be available in the `go/bin` directory.
 An app built by `go/bin/go` will use the standard library in `go/src`, so changes that you make to the standard library are reflected in the built app.

-From now on, when this guide mentions the `go` command, it refers to the one in the `go/bin` directory.
+From now on, when this guide mentions the `go` command, it refers to executing the `go` binary in the `go/bin` directory.

 > [!NOTE]
 > Rebuilding the Go toolchain from source is not necessary for changes in the Go standard library: changes are immediately reflected in any `go build`, `go test`, or `go run` commands.